waqaskhan137/digital-assistant/memory-bank/progress.md

   - Implemented resumable sync mechanism with Redis state tracking
   - Added comprehensive error handling with retries and backoff
   - Set up RabbitMQ integration for message publishing
+- ✅ Successfully completed Phase 1 of code audit refactoring:
+  - Refactored GmailClient into smaller, focused classes:
+    - GmailClient: Now acts as a facade coordinating the other components
+    - GmailApiClient: Handles raw API interactions with Gmail
+    - EmailNormalizer: Converts Gmail API message format to internal model
+    - EmailContentExtractor: Extracts content and attachments from email payloads
+  - Created shared utility modules:
+    - text_utils.py: For HTML to text conversion
+    - token_manager.py: For token caching and expiry management
+  - Improved naming consistency:
+    - Renamed parameters in OAuth client for clarity
+    - Updated variable names in Rate Limiter
+    - Improved method names in SyncStateManager
+  - Added comprehensive tests for all refactored components:
+    - 20 passing tests across all refactored components
+    - Verified functionality is preserved
 - ⚠️ Partially implemented testing for Email Ingestion Service:
   - Created unit tests for components:
     - GmailClient class and Gmail API interactions
     - Rate limiter for API quotas management
+    - EmailContentExtractor for MIME handling
+    - EmailNormalizer for message format conversion
+    - GmailApiClient for API communications
+    - TokenManager for token management
   - ❌ Missing integration tests (directory exists but is empty)
   - ❌ Missing performance tests
   - Current test coverage is below target of 80%

 ## In Progress
+- Implementing Phase 2 of the code audit refactoring (DRY & KISS Principles)
 - Completing comprehensive testing for Email Ingestion Service:
   - Implementation of integration tests for end-to-end flows
   - Creation of performance tests for large volume processing